Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 2 - Common use cases for prompt Lab​/README.md

-# Lab 2 - Common use cases for prompt lab
+# Common use cases for prompt lab

 Discover the power of prompt-based techniques through practical exercises in this lab.